 The FDA-approved label for Treanda lists common side effects including fatigue, fever, mouth sores, nausea, vomiting, diarrhea, constipation, rash, loss of appetite, weight loss, increased risk for infection, and anemia.

-Rare but serious side effects listed for Treanda include severe skin reactions, liver damage, increased risk for other types of cancer, hypersensitivity reactions, and fetal harm in pregnant women.
+Rare but serious side effects listed for Treanda include severe skin reactions, liver damage, increased risk for other types of cancer, severe allergic reactions, and fetal harm.

 For more details about this treatment, visit:

 CLL: Chemotherapy and Drug Therapy — Leukemia & Lymphoma Society

 We never share your personal information with anyone.